 OK, this time I want to document the steps for HestiaCP customizations (see installation tutorials here).
-Note that the following instructions are based the real ones done on a spare Linode server.
+Note that the following instructions are based on real websites hosted on a spare Linode server.
 I may make some videos showing how to do fresh install and customizations on a unmanaged Hostwinds VPS server.

 Here is a short list of things: